3 Days Mount Meru Trekking.

+The three-day trekking mount Meru 14,980 feet (4,566 meters) is very popular trip to our tourists because it takes a short time to trek, so for those who have a limited time prefer to visit this mountain.
+Mount Meru it is the second mountain which is led by the mount Kilimanjaro.
+This trek is a perfect preparation for Mount Kilimanjaro because of its altitude adaptation and hiking distances.
 Because Mt.
-Meru is located in Arusha National Park, hikers must climb with an armed ranger due to the wide range of wildlife living on the mountain.
-On the lower slopes of the mountain, hikers are more likely to see elephants, giraffes, and buffalo!
-As hikers continue their ascents, the trail follows the north rim of the volcano’s crater along a dramatic ridgeline.
-Throughout the climb, hikers sleep in designated huts along the trail.
-Hikers reach the summit as the sun is rising and they will have spectacular views of Mt.
-Kilimanjaro and of the Mt.
+Meru is found in Arusha park, trekkers should trek with associate armed ranger because of the big selection of wildlife living on the mountain.
+On the lower slopes of the mountain, trekkers area unit a lot of seemingly to examine elephants, giraffes, and buffalo!
+As trekkers continue their ascents, the path follows the north rim of the volcano’s crater on a dramatic ridgeline.
+Throughout the trek, trekkers sleep in selected huts on the path. trekkers reach the summit because the sun is rising and that they can have spectacular views of Mt.
+Kilimanjaro and Mt.
 Meru Crater.

 After an early morning breakfast in Arusha (1400m), you will be picked up from your hotel and brought to the Momella Gate in Arusha National Park.
 At this time, the porters will organize and pack the belongings for the hike while you and your guide register with the Tanzania National Park (TANAPA).
 You will then begin your ascent in Arusha National Park.

-The first day of hiking is similar to a walking safari; you should expect to see giraffes, zebras, antelope, buffalo, and potentially elephants near the trail.
-Due to the high possibility of spotting wildlife, an armed ranger, hired through the National Park, is required to hike with our team for the duration of the hike.
-As you continue hiking, you will pass the Ngarenanyuki River and a beautiful waterfall at the base of Mt.
+The first day of trekking is similar to a walking safari; you should expect to see giraffes, zebras, antelope, buffalo, and potentially elephants near the trail.
+Due to the high possibility of spotting wildlife, an armed ranger, hired through the National Park, is required to trek with our team for the duration of the trek.
+As you continue trekking, you will pass the Ngarenanyuki River and a beautiful waterfall at the base of Mt.
 Meru.
 Upon arriving at Miriakamba Hut (2500m), your chef will prepare a hot dinner and washing water for you.
 Enjoy the beautiful sunset and overnight.

 After breakfast, you will start ascending up the steep trail along the ridge of the saddle.
 You may see various wildlife along the way!
 The trail has views of Mt.
-Meru Crater and the Ash Tray.
-When you arrive at camp, you have the option of hiking Little Mt.
+Meru Crater and the Ashtray.
+When you arrive at camp, you have the option of trekking Little Mt.
 Meru (3820m) with your guide to further acclimate.
 You will be served an early dinner, so you can receive ample rest before your midnight summit attempt.
 Get to sleep by 1900!

 • Trekking Poles: adjustable poles